GATB/gatb-core/gatb-core/doc/misc/README.txt

 == TESTING THE LIBRARY ON YOUR SYSTEM ==
 ========================================

-You can check the library by launching unit tests on your system.
-Just go into 'test' directory and run 'gatb-core-cppunit'. (note that the current working directory needs to be the 'test' directory)
+You can check the library by launching unit tests on your system, as follows:

+  cd test
+  export CPPUNIT_VERBOSE=1
+  ./gatb-core-cppunit

 =========================